lightster/pier-11/README.md

 1. Experiencing a dramatic I/O slowdown
 2. Needing to rebuild my containers after each code change
-3. Deciding whether I needed to be SSH’d into a VM before running a command
+3. Deciding whether I need to be SSH’d into a VM before running a command

 Born were Pier 11 as well as the [`pier` and `moor` command line tools](https://github.com/lightster/pier-cli).